Anshkumardev/YOLO-Object-Detection-and-Classification-for-ADAS/README.md

 [![Object Detection Demo](utils/video_play.png)](https://youtu.be/bBrrJp9xdi4)

+## Full Project Description

+For a comprehensive overview of the project, including all steps, methodologies, and results, refer to the detailed project description/report:

+- `Object Detection for ADAS.ipynb`: Full project description/report, including everything about the project.

 ## Features

 - **Thermal Image Processing:** Utilizes thermal images to detect objects in challenging environments with low visibility.